 So, what is it that makes these suits so expensive?
 Well, firstly, they’re bespoke.
-These are definitely not the mass-produced, ready-to-wear suits you can buy off the rack in your local clothing store.
+These are not the mass-produced, ready-to-wear suits you can buy off the rack in your local clothing store.

 You’ll then be invited to a fitting where you’ll be measured in great and accurate detail.
 You’ll discuss which material, cut, color, and style you want.
-Only when all this has been agreed will an individual pattern is cut specifically for you.
+Only when all this has been agreed upon will an individual pattern is cut specifically for you.

 Purchasing a bespoke suit involves multiple fitting sessions to ensure a high-quality fit.
 The finished product will cater exactly to your body type.

 These prohibitively expensive suits are considered by many to be works of art.
 They are designed and created as one-of-a-kind pieces.
 Some of these suits take hundreds of hours to complete.

 It Is All About the Fabric

-These suits are created from the world’s best and most luxurious fabrics, imported from far-flung corners of the world.
+High-quality suit fabrics are the key to tailoring expensive attire.
+In fact, these suits are created from the world’s best and most luxurious fabrics, imported from far-flung corners of the world.

-Other suits incorporate the wool and silk-blend Dorsilk.
+Other suits incorporate wool and silk-blend Dorsilk.
 This material is both lightweight and warm, and it drapes beautifully.
 Wool, cashmere, silk, and brocade are all used to produce these elegant creations.

 The most expensive suits are made of wool, cashmere, and silk.
 But that’s just what you would expect.
 It also boasts nearly five hundred half-carat diamonds on the jacket.

-Affordable vs. Expensive
+Affordable vs. Expensive Suits

 Of course, most of us simply can’t afford to spend hundreds and thousands of dollars on a suit.
 But this doesn’t mean we have to sacrifice looking good.

 They’re completely machine-made and usually take a maximum of three hours to put together.
 There’s no handwork involved, not even in the stitching of the buttons.

-The material doesn’t really ‘breathe’, and the lining will be poor quality.
-It will also be glued, rather than stitched, to the outer fabric.
-This will eventually lead to ‘bubbles’ forming within the lining.
+The material doesn’t really ‘breathe’, and the lining will be of poor quality.
+Also, it will be glued rather than stitched to the outer fabric.
+It will eventually lead to ‘bubbles’ forming within the lining.